top of page

 Organising digital product teams for success using Team Topologies & Dual Track Agile

-I’ve spent the past 3 years as Digital Program Lead on a large, complex, digital modernisation program where I’ve learned a lot about digital product team organising and scaling and how to adapt the digital operating model as context changes.
-The below is a vastly summarised list of how we adjusted the model and some key lessons learned.
+I’ve spent the past 3 years as a Digital Program Lead on a large, complex digital modernization program where I’ve learned a lot about organizing and scaling digital product teams and how to adapt the digital operating model as the context changes.
+The following is a summarized list of how we adjusted the model and some key lessons learned.

 For this particular challenge the foundations of the operating model were based on: